Spam Protection

 Trusting Senders - End User Experience

-When the user is allowed to trust senders, the user gets an option in the End-User Daily Quarantine Report (Digest) to trust senders / domains.
+When the administrator has configured the policy such that the user is allowed to trust senders, the user gets an option in the End-User Daily Quarantine Report (Digest) to trust senders and their domains.

 To trust a sender or domain: